Will3am13/Robot_Vision_System/Final_Paper.md

 - Professional development through real-world engineering challenges
 - Exposure to cutting-edge technologies in an accessible format

-These elements combine to create a learning experience that aligns with both ABET requirements and LMU's educational mission to promote the education of the whole person and service of faith and promotion of justice.
+These elements combine to create a learning experience that aligns with both ABET requirements and LMU's educational mission to promote the education of the whole person and service of faith, and promotion of justice.

 ### Compliance with IEEE Code of Ethics